Biological Agents in Health and Social Care

-Exposure to biological agents in healthcare may be:
+Exposure to biological agents in the health and social care sector may be:

 - intentional, as a result of working with the biological agent itself, such as in a microbiology laboratory; or